platformsh/platformsh-docs/docs/src/environments/backup.md

 ## Backup schedule

-Backups for Dedicated environments have a [separate frequency](../dedicated-gen-2/overview/backups.md).
+Backups for Dedicated environments have a [specific frequency](../dedicated-gen-2/overview/backups.md).

 On Grid environments, non-Production environments can have up to 2 [manual backups](#create-a-manual-backup).
 The number of available backups for Production environments depends on your schedule.